Context

 Phase 1: Strategy & Asset Coordination (Week 1–2)

-I worked closely with Crativit to align on positioning.
-They provided raw assets — video footage, photography, logo, color palette.
-But raw assets aren't web-ready.
+I worked closely with Creativit to align on positioning.
+They provided raw assets: video footage, photography, logo, color palette.
+But raw assets aren’t web‑ready.
 I optimized file sizes, reframed compositions for web layouts, and adjusted color grading to match the premium tone.

 Phase 2: Information Architecture (Week 2–3)

 I intentionally moved away from loud, saturated colors and cluttered layouts.
-We used sophisticated typography, generous white space, and a restrained color palette to signal "high-ticket" status.
+We used sophisticated typography, generous white space, and a restrained color palette to signal a high‑ticket status.

 Phase 3: Build & Micro-Decisions (Week 3–5)